31 Hygge Home Decor Ideas to Cozy Up Your Space will give you recommendations on making your living space become a

 Little luxuries – don’t you love those two words together?
-When it comes to your hygge home – what are little luxuries?
+When it comes to your hygge interior design – what are little luxuries?

 I’m glad you asked.

-They are items you have in your home that leave you feeling pampered.
+They are items you have in your hygge home that leave you feeling pampered.
 We all deserve to be spoiled.
 Often we forget to give ourselves those simple indulgences.

 For some, a little luxury would include having a bath tray for your tub, so when you’re relaxing in the tub, you have somewhere to put your book, sponges, soap, and bath salts.

 Maybe breakfast trays for your bedroom would speak to your heart.
 Who says we have to jump out of bed to start our day?
 Why not take one morning a week to enjoy your breakfast in bed with your significant other?

-Other luxurious simple things for your home include having a cozy robe to slip into after a hard day’s work, English teacups for an afternoon tea break, Artisan food tucked away in the cupboards for when you want a little pick-me-up, and fresh flowers in cut-crystal vases throughout your home.
+Other luxurious simple things for your home include having a cozy robe to slip into after a hard day’s work, English teacups for an afternoon tea break, Artisan food tucked away in the cupboards for when you want a little pick-me-up, and fresh flowers in cut-crystal vases throughout your hygge home.

 When you arrive at home, you want to be able to release any tension you might have encountered in your day the moment you turn your key into your front door lock.

 Having a welcoming front door is one of the best ways to add curb appeal and create a hygge home environment at the same time.

 Some of the ways to make your front entrance more cozy are adding a whimsical door knocker, painting your front door a different color than the rest of the house, adding a seasonal wreath to the front door, buying a unique porch light, and adding fairy lights around the entrance of your hygge home.

 Natural wood adds rich rustic depth to any area.
 In my house, I have both painted wood furniture and natural wood furniture.
 Mixing the two is a look I absolutely love.